dadoonet/elasticsearch-beyonder/src/main/documentation/README.md

 and a file named `_update_mapping.json` if you want to update an existing mapping.
 Note that Elasticsearch do not allow updating all settings and mappings.

-You can for example add a new field, or change the `search_analyzer` for a given field but you can not modify the field `type`.
+You can for example add a new field, or change the `search_analyzer` for a given field, but you can not modify the field `type`.

 Considering the previous example we saw, you can create a `elasticsearch/twitter/_update_settings.json` to update the